alljoyn/extras-webdocs/docs/learn/architecture.md

   * [Control Panel][controlpanel].
 Allows devices to advertise a virtual control panel to be controlled remotely.

+* [More Service Frameworks][wiki].
+More service frameworks are actively being developed by the AllSeen Working Groups.

-Developers are encouraged to use AllJoyn services where possible.
+Developers are encouraged to use AllJoyn Service Frameworks where possible.
 If an existing service is not available, then the developer is encouraged to work with the AllSeen Alliance to create a standard service.
 In some cases, using private services and intefaces makes the most sense; howerver, those services would not be able to interoperate and take advantage of the larger AllJoyn ecosystem of devices and apps.

-[Learn more about AllJoyn Service Frameworks][learn-services].

 ### AllJoyn App Code